Shu-Aib/HTML-CSS/README.md

 <code>&lt;u&gt;</code> - Underline Text<br>

 <h2>Links</h2><br>
 <code>&lt;a&gt;</code> - Hyperlink.
-The <a> tag in HTML is used to create hyperlinks, which are clickable links that navigate the user to another webpage, file, or location within the same page.<br>
+The &lt;a&gt; tag in HTML is used to create hyperlinks, which are clickable links that navigate the user to another webpage, file, or location within the same page.<br>

 <h2>Images</h2><br>
 <code>&lt;img&gt;</code> - Image Element<br>